 My wonderful husband, Dan, love of my life, died in December of 2007.

-I’ll always be grateful to him for making this trip happen.
+I’ll always be grateful to him for helping to make our incredible “Footprint Girl” trip happen.

 ~ Jean Fogelberg